BlanchettWA/ArrowMania/README.md

 * Further code cleanup
 * Porting to Unity

+## Exported Versions
+1. Download the proper zip file
+2. Extract the zip file to a location on your computer
+3. Run ArrowMania.exe

 *I'd be honored if you want to use/adapt/modify this, just let me know what you do with it!*